yaorg/gradle-aws-sam-deployer-plugin/README.md

 This plugin allows for the convenient deployment of SAM CloudFormation Templates from within a Gradle project.
 Underneath the hood this plugin uses the AWS CLI to execute AWS Cloud Formation APIs

+This plugin is inspired by the offical AWS CLI, specifically the [package](https://github.com/aws/aws-cli/blob/1.11.56/awscli/customizations/cloudformation/package.py) and [deploy](https://github.com/aws/aws-cli/blob/1.11.56/awscli/customizations/cloudformation/deploy.py) commands.

+I kept finding my self executing shell in my gradle scripts and was motivated to create this plugin.

 Usage
 -----